-Steamboat Springs and the Yampa Valley is a mecca for fly fisherman, and anglers travel from near and far, year-round to enjoy the fishing opportunities that can be found in and around the Steamboat area.
+Steamboat Springs is a mecca for fly fisherman.
+Anglers travel year-round from near & far to enjoy the fishing opportunities that can be found in the Yampa Valley.

 From lakes to rivers to small mountain creeks, the fish are abundant and hungry.
-Whether you are an experienced flyfisher looking to explore new water, or a novice just trying a fun new activity, there is a fishing opportunity waiting for you here in Steamboat!
+Whether you are an experienced flyfisher looking to explore new water, or a novice just trying a fun new activity, there is a fishing opportunity for everyone.
 Below are 5 simple ways you can hit the water during your stay here.

 There are quite a few state parks within an hour drive of downtown Steamboat, and all of them provide excellent and diverse fishing opportunities.

-Yampa River State Park- This park provides fly fisherman the chance to catch a variety of species on the western stretch of the Yampa.
+This park provides fly fisherman the chance to catch a variety of species on the western stretch of the Yampa.
 In this part of the river anglers can find trout, northern pike, smallmouth bass, and even the occasional catfish.
-45 minutes west of Steamboat, this park gives fly fishers the chance to catch great fish in a river setting.
+Forty-five minutes west of Steamboat, this park gives fly fishers the chance to catch great fish in a river setting.
 Map & directions for Yampa River State Park.

 For a more intimate nature experience, fly fishers can explore several state wildlife areas around Steamboat.
 Unlike state parks, these are free to access and tend to be a little less crowded.